utdal/visium_distance_plotting_tool/README.md

 3. Install all the requirements i.e. as listed in the `requirements.txt`.
    > `pip install -r requirements.txt`

-4. **metadata.csv** should be populated accordingly with the appropriate gender that applies to a particular Neuronal_Ident file as shown below;
+4. **metadata.csv** should be populated accordingly with the appropriate gender that applies to a particular Neuronal_Ident file as shown below, along with the sample metadata such as tissue_positions & scalefactors_sample.json files;

    ![metadata file](misc/metadata.png)